St. Jean de Brebeuf Catholic High School

 St. Jean de Brebeuf Catholic High School, also known as SJB, is a Catholic high school located in Vaughan, Ontario, Canada.
 Opened in September 2005 to about 600 students, it has since grown to just over 1500 enrolled students.
 The school started with only grades 9 and 10 in the first year it opened.
 SJB is part of the York Catholic District School Board (YCDSB).
 St. Jean de Brebeuf has six computer labs, two full size gyms, two full size grass soccer fields, a running track, tennis courts, and a baseball diamond.
 It has an agreement with the Vellore Village Community Center, which is directly connected to the school, granting students patronage of the full size swimming pool, gym and youth room.

+In June 2026, the school's Robotics Club completed a student-led project named Bear Force One, launching a weather balloon into the stratosphere.
+Reaching an altitude of over 30,000 metres, the balloon's payload captured video footage of the Earth's curvature and trained an onboard artificial intelligence model during the flight, becoming the first high school to do atmospheric AI training.

 Feeder schools

 The feeder schools for St. Jean de Brebeuf are: